seanmjohns/seanmjohns/README.md

-Greetings!
-I am an incoming Georgia Institute of Technology student who will major in computer science.
-I have been programming since age ten, and I will continue to do so as a software engineer for the rest of my life.
-My current focus is around Systems and Architecture as well as Information Internetworks.
+Hello!
+I am a first-year Georgia Institute of Technology student majoring in computer science with a specialization in Information Internetworks as well as Systems and Architecture.
+I am seeking opportunities to gain experience working in backend system development.

 ## Projects ([website](https://seanmjohns.github.io/))